top of page

 • Charge: The purpose of the Adult Leagues Committee is to promote and provide recreational and competitive league team opportunities for players aged 18 and over.

-Members: Andrea Barnes (Chair), Leslie Airola-Murveit, Jeff Birkenseer, Anoosh Davoudzadeh, Marilyn Morrell-Kristal, Tuesdai Powers, Paul Startz
+Members: Andrea Barnes (Chair), Leslie Airola-Murveit, Anoosh Davoudzadeh, Marilyn Morrell-Kristal, Tuesdai Powers, Paul Startz

 Staff Liaisons: Michelle Wilson